S3-working-group/s3-practical-guide/src/building-organizations/index.md

 ## Building Organizations

-Patterns for growing an organization aligned with the principles behind S3.
+A body of patterns for growing organizations aligned with the principles behind S3.

 In addition to this section of patterns for building organizations, there are two subsections: